rackerlabs/rackspace-how-to/content/general/iad2-data-center-migration-customer-faq.md

 The migration will happen in the following stages:

-1. You are allocated to a move group depending on the VLAN that your devices are in.
+1. You are allocated to a move group that depends on the Virtual Local Arean Network (VLAN) in which your devices are located.
 All devices within the same VLAN are moved in the same move group.

 2. Leading up to your migration date, Rackspace works with you and your account team to establish any specific requirements for the move.
 For example, do